projectriff/riff/docs/riff_service_invoke.md

 ### Options

 ```
   -h, --help                    help for invoke
+      --json application/json   set the request's content type to application/json
   -n, --namespace namespace     the namespace of the service
+      --text text/plain         set the request's content type to text/plain
 ```

 ### Options inherited from parent commands